-- 3.12.1 The ICB will appoint four Non-Executive Members. - 3.12.2 These members will be appointed by a panel constituted by the Chair and be subject to the approval of the Chair. - 3.12.3 These members will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria: - a) Not be an employee of the ICB or a person seconded to the ICB; - b) Not hold a role in another health and care organisation in the ICS area; - One shall have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Audit and Risk Committee; - d) Another should have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Remuneration, and Nominations Committee. - 3.12.4 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 3.2 apply; - b) They hold a role in another health and care organisation within the ICB area. - 3.12.5 The term of office for a Non-Executive Member will be three years and the total number of terms an individual may serve is three terms, after which, they will no longer be eligible for re-appointment. - 3.12.6 Initial appointments may be for a shorter period in order to avoid all Non-Executive Members retiring at once.
-Thereafter, new appointees will ordinarily retire on the date that the individual they replaced was due to retire in order to provide continuity. - 3.12.7 Subject to satisfactory appraisal, the Chair may approve the re-appointment of an independent Non-Executive Member up to the maximum number of terms permitted for their role. - 3.12.8 The Chair may appoint one Non-Executive Member to be the ICB Board Vice Chair.
-The Vice Chair will be appointed by the Board following consideration by the Remuneration and Nominations Committee, based on the recommendation from the Chair.
+- 3.13.1 The ICB will appoint four Non-Executive Members. - 3.13.2 These members will be appointed by a panel constituted by the Chair and be subject to the approval of the Chair. - 3.13.3 These members will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria: - a) Not be an employee of the ICB or a person seconded to the ICB; - b) Not hold a role in another health and care organisation in the ICS area; - SWL ICB Constitution v3.0

+- c) One shall have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Audit and Risk Committee; and - Another should have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Remuneration Committee. - 3.13.4 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 3.2 apply; or - b) They hold a role in another health and care organisation within the ICB area. - 3.13.5 The term of office for a Non-Executive Member will be a maximum of three years and the total number of terms an individual may serve is three terms, after which, they will no longer be eligible for re-appointment. - 3.13.6 Initial appointments may be for a shorter period in order to avoid all Non-Executive Members retiring at once.
+Thereafter, new appointees will ordinarily retire on the date that the individual they replaced was due to retire in order to provide continuity. - 3.13.7 Subject to satisfactory appraisal, the Chair may approve the re-appointment of an independent Non-Executive Member up to the maximum number of terms permitted for their role. - 3.13.8 The Chair may appoint one Non-Executive Member to be the ICB Board Deputy Chair.
+The Deputy Chair will be appointed by the Board following consideration by the Remuneration Committee, based on the recommendation from the Chair.

-3.13 Other Board Members
+3.14 Other Board Members

-- 3.13.1 The ICB will appoint six members to bring perspective and expertise on how the place arrangements operate in each of the ICB's places.
-While the Place Members will bring knowledge and experience from their place and will contribute the perspective of their place to the decisions of the Board, they are not to act as delegates of their place - 3.13.2 These members will fulfil the eligibility criteria set out at 3.1. - 3.13.3 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 3.2 apply. - 3.13.4 These members will be appointed by a panel constituted by the Chief Executive and be subject to the approval of the ICB Chair. - 3.13.5 The term of office for this Partner Member is three years.
+- 3.14.1 The ICB will appoint six members to bring perspective and expertise on how the place arrangements operate in each of the ICB's places.
+While the Place Members will bring knowledge and experience from their place and will contribute the perspective of their place to the decisions of the Board, they are not to act as delegates of their place. - 3.14.2 These members will fulfil the eligibility criteria set out at 3.1. - 3.14.3 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 3.2 apply. - 3.14.4 These members will be appointed by a panel constituted by the Chief Executive and be subject to the approval of the ICB Chair. - 3.14.5 The term of office for this Partner Member is three years.
 There is no limit to the number of terms that can be served by this member.
 Subject to satisfactory appraisal, the Chair may approve the re-appointment of this Board Member.

-3.14 Board Members: Removal from Office.
+3.15 Board Members: Removal from Office